520 Sauchiehall Street,

 From December 1914 it was re-named King’s Cinema was it was sold to John Maxwell’s Scottish Cinema and Variety Theatres circuit in 1917.
 In later years Maxwell’s company was known as Associated British Cinemas(ABC) and they sold the cinema in 1954.

 From 29th July 1973 it went over to screening ‘uncensored’ X Rated films and was re-named Tatler Cinema Club.
 From March 1981 it was re-named Curzon Cinema and specialised in screening Scandinavian soft porn movies.
 Closure came on 22nd February 1984 with "Loverboy" and "Blood Queen".
 It was then converted into a nightclub named the Blanket Club.
-By 1996 this club had closed and the building was empty, but it has recently re-opened as the Guru Bar & Club.
+By 1996 this club had closed and the building was empty, but it later re-opened as the Guru Bar & Club.
+By 2021 it was operating as the Five 2 Zero club.

 On 3rd August 2004, Historic Scotland designated the former Curzon Cinema a Grade B Listed building.